Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Preliminaries

 \subsection{Noncommutative symmetric spaces}

 Throughout, $(\M,\tau)$ will always denote a finite von Neumann algebra equipped with a faithful normal finite trace $\T$.
 Without loss of generality, we assume that $\tau({\bf 1})=1$.
-Let $L_0(\M,\T)$ be the associated topological $*$-algebra of measurable operators in the sense of \cite{Nel74}, also see \cite{Terp1982} for more details.
-In particular, when $\T$ is finite, $L_0(\M,\T)$ consists of all the operators affiliated to $\M$.
+Let $L_0(\M,\T)$ be the associated topological $*$-algebra of measurable operators in the sense of \cite{Nel74}; see also \cite{Terp1982} for more details.
+Since $\T$ is finite, $L_0(\M,\T)$ consists of all the operators affiliated to $\M$.
 For $x\in L_0(\M,\T)$, we define its generalized singular number $\mu(x)$ by

 where $\chi_{(s,\infty)}(|x|)$ is the spectral projection of $|x|$.
 If $\M$ is the abelian von Neumann algebra $L_\infty(0,1]$ with the trace given by integration with respect to Lebesgue measure, then $L_0(\M,\T)$ is the space of measurable complex valued functions on $(0,1]$.
 For $f\in L_0(\M,\T)$, $\mu(f)$ is the usual decreasing rearrangement of $|f|$.
 We refer to \cite{PX3} for more information on noncommutative integration.